 With the right washing and disinfecting, textiles such as clothing, bedding, and other items can frequently be saved after a fire.
 However, discard anything that has been burned.
 Apply considerably greater judgment when choosing apparel for your youngster or infant.

 You can use the following technique to remove soot and smoke smell from non-charred clothing:

 To wash clothing that has been damaged by a fire, use 4 to 6 teaspoons of tri-sodium phosphate (use caution; TSP is caustic) and 1 cup bleach in 1 gallon of water.

 Completely stir the mixture before adding your garment.
 After properly rinsing the clothing in clean water, put it outside to dry.

 In conclusion, never try to salvage items that could endanger your health.
 When in doubt, discard it!

 Want to avoid the health risks that come with the aftermath of a house fire?

-Sell you home in as-is condition to We Buy Fire Damaged Houses.
-You want have to worry about repairs, we take care of all of that so you can get your money fast and move on with your life.
+Also, you can sell your home in its “as-is” condition to We Buy Fire Damaged Houses.
+You want to have to worry about repairs, we take care of all of that so you can get your money fast and move on with your life.
 Fill out the form below to learn more.